Cristiano Ronaldo Accused of Tax Evasion by Spanish Authorities

 According to Adriana Garcia of ESPN FC, Spanish prosecutors are considering whether to charge the Real Madrid superstar and have until the end of June to proceed.

-Garcia added tax officials believe "the Portuguese may have committed wrongdoing" after carrying out an investigation, while the tax office has asked for a minimum five-year jail term for Ronaldo.
+Garcia added tax officials believe "the Portuguese may have committed wrongdoing" after they carried out an investigation, while the tax office has asked for a minimum five-year jail term for Ronaldo.

 A 21-month jail term handed to Ronaldo's Barcelona rival Lionel Messi for tax fraud was recently upheld by Spain's Supreme Court, per BBC News.